Nordes/CognitiveServices.Translator.Client/README.md

 - [Dictionary Example API](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/reference/v3-0-dictionary-examples?tabs=curl)
     - **Not yet available**
 ## How to install
-Simply install using the Nuget package manager on your project and search for the `CognitiveServices.Translator.Wrapper` package.
+Simply install using the Nuget package manager on your project and search for the `CognitiveServices.Translator.Client` package.

-Or, you may simply use the command line and do `Install-Package CognitiveServices.Translator.Wrapper -Version 1.0.0`.
+Or, you may simply use the command line and do `Install-Package CognitiveServices.Translator.Client -Version 1.0.0`.

 ## How to use
 A few choices exists, I will be presenting the most common scenario with the DI (Dependency Injection).